Coordinated construction programme

 |

-Greater Wellington / NZ Transport Agency / Metlink |
+Te Awa Kairangi Alliance / Greater Wellington / Metlink |

-People who usually travel to/from Melling Station will need to make alternative travel plans for the new year More bike parks will be provided at Western Hutt Station Additional Park & Ride facilities will be provided at Petone Station |
+People who usually travel to/from Melling Station will need to make alternative travel plans for the new year.
+More bike parks will be provided at Woburn and Petone Stations.
+Additional Park & Ride facilities will be provided at Petone Station. |

 Stay in touch